dtran65/Quickshot/README.md

 Lightweight screenshot application for Windows written in C#.

+## Downloads
+To download the application visit the [release] section of the repository.

 ## Usage
 - Simply download your preferred [release] and run the accompanying program.
 - When you want to take a screenshot press `Print Screen` on your keyboard, the screen will pause giving you time to draw the capture region.